slideflow/slideflow/docs/_sources/tutorial2.rst.txt

 Training
 ********

 Now that our dataset is prepared, we can begin setting up our model and trainer.
-Our model training parameters are configured with :class:`slideflow.model.ModelParams`.
+Our model training parameters are configured with :class:`slideflow.ModelParams`.

 .. code-block:: python

-    >>> from slideflow.model import ModelParams, Trainer
-    >>> hp = ModelParams(
+    >>> hp = sf.ModelParams(
     ...   tile_px=256,
     ...   tile_um=128,
     ...   model='xception',